[Note: For a more comprehensive discussion of miracles, refer to the TIBP article: “A Christian Defense of Biblical Miracles.

-Miracles May be Interventions into Nature
+Miracles May Be Interventions into Nature

 Were Ancient Humans Ignorant of Natural Laws?